qYuki/hanamaru/pages/terms-of-service.md

 ### General

-\- Datenshi is not affiliated with any company (ppy Pty Ltd & Mojang).
+- Datenshi is not affiliated with any company (ppy Pty Ltd & Mojang).

-\- Datenshi are open-source and some of the code are closed source.
+- Some of Datenshi code are open source.

-\- Datenshi are not providing any illegal programs.
+- Datenshi are not providing any illegal programs.

-\- Datenshi are using Public API that can be gathered from other website.
+- Datenshi are using Public API that can be gathered from other website.

-\- Datenshi is a build-in community, not a company.
+- Datenshi is a build-in community, not a company.

-\- All communications from in-game or discord are mostly using Indonesian and English.
+- All communications from in-game or discord are mostly using Indonesian and English.

-\- Do not randomly DM/Ping our staff unless any condition are needed, use ticket support for general support.
+- Do not randomly DM/Ping our staff unless any condition are needed, use ticket support for general support.

-\- You must be at least 13 years old to use the All of Service.
+- You must be at least 13 years old to use the All of Service.

 ### osu!

 By playing on our osu! server, you are agree to follow the guidelines. please read carefully.

-\- Datenshi players are prohibited to do any illegal actions!
+- Datenshi players are prohibited to do any illegal actions!

-\- Datenshi players are prohibited to sell/buy their account.
+- Datenshi players are prohibited to sell/buy their account.

-\- Datenshi players are prohibited to make multiple account and sharing account.
+- Datenshi players are prohibited to make multiple account and sharing account.

-\- Do not impersonating any players.
+- Do not impersonating any players.

-\- Do not invoke any useless drama.
+- Do not invoke any useless drama.

-\- Do not share any illegal links, promote other servers unless you have privileges to do it.
+- Do not share any illegal links, promote other servers unless you have privileges to do it.

-\- Do not spam or badword in any channels or ingame chat.
+- Do not spam or badword in any channels or ingame chat.

-\- All players must be follow all of the [rules](https://osu.troke.id/doc/rules)!
+- All players must be follow all of the [rules](https://osu.troke.id/doc/rules)!

 ### Minecraft

 By playing on our minecraft server, you are agree to follow the guidelines. please read carefully.

-\- Griefing and Stealing are prohibited.
+- Griefing and Stealing are prohibited.

-\- Impersonating any users are prohibited.
+- Impersonating any users are prohibited.

-\- Do not use any illegal mods that can be used as cheat!
+- Do not use any illegal mods that can be used as cheat!

-\- Multi-account are prohibited.
+- Multi-account are prohibited.

-\- Do not sharing any illegal links, promote other servers unless you have privileges to do it.
+- Do not share any illegal links, promote other servers unless you have privileges to do it.

-\- Do not spam or badword in any channels or ingame chat.
+- Do not spam or badword in any channels or ingame chat.

-\- All players must be respect each others.
+- All players must be respect each others.

-\- Do not make Lag Machine or Chunk ban.
+- Do not make Lag Machine or Chunk ban.

-\- Do not Backstabbing and Stealthkill others player.
+- Do not Backstabbing and Stealthkill others player.

 ### Donate

-\- We do not refund any donation funds.
+- We do not refund any donation funds.

-\- All donor funds used for server related costs.
+- All donor funds used for server related costs.

-\- By purchasing from Datenshi, does not mean that you are immune from the rules.
+- By purchasing from Datenshi, does not mean that you are immune from the rules.

-\- We are not responsible for donations that is not done on platform we support.
+- We are not responsible for donations that is not done on platform we support.